justin-f-perez/ParallelSort/README.md

 > The constraint that we use Java only applies to the concurrent sorting program, right? (e.g., use whatever we want for creating line plots is fine?)

-"Any software would do." -Prof
+"Any software would do." -Professor

 _Technically, we don't even need to program the testing/plotting- for all he knows or cares, we could invoke by hand and do the plots in an Excel sheet.
 However, doing it by hand is a risk- if we discover some bug at the last minute and fix it, we would have to do all that work again by hand.
 Furthermore, automating it allows us to test and compare multiple implementations. -Justin_